oktaytuncay/Kubernetes/kubernetes.md

 $ wget --spider --timeout=1 10.0.10.167:30597
 ```

+## Cluster Networking

 ### Ingress Networking

 We're deploying an application on Kubernetes for a company that has an online store selling products.
-We build the application into a Docker image and deploye it on the Kubernetes cluster as a pod in a deployment.
+We build the application into a Docker image and deploy it on the Kubernetes cluster as a pod in a deployment.

-Our application needs a database, so we deploye a MySQL database as a pod and create a service of type ClusterIP called mysql-service to make it accessible to our application.
+Our application needs a database, so we deploy a MySQL database as a pod and create a service of the type ClusterIP called MySQL-service to make it accessible to our application.

-The applicatin can work with this setup and make the application accessible to the outside world, we create another service which is type NodePort and make our application available on a high port on the nodes in the cluster.
+The application can work with this setup and make the application accessible to the outside world, we create another service which is to type NodePort, and make our application available on a high port on the nodes in the cluster.

 In this example, a port 38080 is allocated for the service.
 Users can access the application using a URL such as below, which represents any node IP and port 38080.

 - `http://<node-ip:38080>`

 That setup works and users are able to access the application.
-Whenever traffic increases, we increase the number of replicas pod to handle the additional traffic and the service takes care of solitting traffic between the pods.
+Whenever traffic increases, we increase the number of replicas pods to handle the additional traffic and the service takes care of solving traffic between the pods.

 However, if we are talking about a production-level application, we know that there is more to consider than just simply speeding up traffic between pods.

-For example, we do not want the users to have to define in IP address every time.
+For example, we do not want the users to have to define an IP address every time.
 As in the example below, we can configure the DNS server to point to the IPs of the nodes.

 - `http://my-online-store.com:38080`